Awadhi cuisine: Curry preparations

 Korma is the Indian name for the technique of braising meat.
 It originated in Mughlai cuisine wherein lamb or chicken was braised in velvety, spiced sauces, enriched with ground nuts, cream and butter.
 While kormas are rich, they are also mild, containing little or no cayenne or chillies.
 There are both vegetarian (navratan korma) and non-vegetarian (chicken, lamb, beef and fish korma) varieties of korma.
-Murgh Awadhi Korma is a classic from Lucknow.
+Murgh Awadhi korma is a classic from Lucknow.

 Rice preparations

 Biryani is widely popular in Awadhi cuisine.
 When cooking it, pulao is first made by cooking basmati rice in ghee with warm, aromatic spices and then layered with a type of meat curry or marinade (depending on the type of biryani), sealed, and cooked over low heat until done.

 Bread preparations

 As wheat is the staple food of the state, breads are very significant.
 Breads are generally flatbreads baked in a pan; only a few varieties are raised breads.
-Improvisations of the roti (or bread) are of different types and made in various ways and include the rumaali roti, tandoori roti, naan (baked in a tandoor), kulcha, lachha paratha, sheermaal and Bakarkhani.
+Improvisations of the roti (or bread) are of different types and made in various ways and include the rumaali roti, tandoori roti, naan (baked in a tandoor), kulcha, lachha paratha, sheermaal and bakarkhani.

-Breads made of other grains have descriptive names only, thus we have Makai ki roti, Jowar ki roti (barley flour roti), Bajre ki roti (bajra is a grain only grown in India), chawal-ki-Roti (roti of rice flour).
+Breads made of other grains have descriptive names only, such as makai ki roti, jowar ki roti (barley flour roti), bajre ki roti (bajra is a grain only grown in India), and chawal ki roti (roti of rice flour).